AndreChaves95/Challenge_JAVA_React/README.md

 # JAVA and React Project

+## Run Project
+- On docker-compose.yml file run services:
+- Java application will serve on: http://localhost:8080/api/projects
+- React application will serve on: http://localhost:3000/

+#### ---------------------------------------------------------------------------------------------

 ### Entity class
 #### Product:
 - Id (Primary Key, Auto-generated)
 - Name
 - Price
 - Description

 #### Lombok
-- Use of Lombok library to automatically generate Getter, Setter, HashCode, ToString, etc methods
+- Use of Lombok library to automatically generate Getter, Setter, HashCode, ToString, etc. methods

 ### Repository Layer
 - ProductRepository extends JPARepository interface provided by Spring Data JPA, that enables to use built-in methods for interacting with the database.
 - @Repository annotation -> to indicate that this class is a repository and should be managed by the Spring container

 ### Service Layer